fmorrison42/Awesome-Microsoft365/README.md

 **[`^        back to top        ^`](#)**

+- [Microsoft Support and Recovery Assistant (SARA)](https://support.microsoft.com/en-us/office/about-the-microsoft-support-and-recovery-assistant-e90bb691-c2a7-4697-a94f-88836856c72f) - The Microsoft Support and Recovery Assistant works by running tests to figure out what's wrong and offers the best solution for the identified problem.
+It can currently fix Office, Microsoft 365, or Outlook problems.
+If the Support and Recovery Assistant can't fix a problem for you, it will suggest next steps and help you get in touch with Microsoft support.    __A.K.A. - The greatest thing since sliced bread!!__

 - [365 Service Health Status](https://status.office365.com/) - This site is updated when service issues are preventing tenant administrators from accessing Service health in the Microsoft 365 admin center.

 - [AzCopy](https://docs.microsoft.com/en-us/azure/storage/common/storage-use-azcopy-v10) - AzCopy is a command-line utility that you can use to copy blobs or files to or from a storage account.